 I was not surprised to find the rate of co-habiting couples is rising.
 Less than a million couples were co-habiting in 1960, compared to 7.5 million in 2010 or fifteen times as many.

-Marriage has found me twice: once at twenty years old (too young) and again at fifty-two.
+Marriage has found me twice: once at twenty-two years old (too young) and again at fifty-two.
 Both ended up in divorce with much more of the fault being mine than my spouses.
 Interesting how hindsight gives such clarity.
-At the time both unions were falling apart I put the majority of blame on my wife.
-That’s DENIAL was all capital letters!
+At the time both unions were falling apart I put the majority of blame on my wife; DENIAL in all capital letters!

 Will ‘the third time’ be the charm for me to be married?
 Honestly, I have no idea.
 My life is contented and I’m blessed with wonderful friends.
 Fortunately my health is good, I have a grateful outlook on life, an optimistic attitude about the future and am open to whatever form what’s ahead may appear.
 I know well what it is like to be miserably married.
 I am grateful that is not my life today!